 - Burst: 100 requests per minute

-- Contact partner support if higher limits required
+- Contact partner support if higher limits are required

 - Marketing site: WordPress, PHP, MySQL